OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Advanced deployment patterns

 Many cloud native platforms have built in support for blue/green or canary deployments.
 If so, we want to expose these as part of an Octopus deployment where it makes sense.
+This speaks to the [seamless deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#seamless-deployments) pillar.

 We also want to provide support for other deployment scenarios like hotfixes and feature branches.
 These are often not natively supported by the target platforms.